 Under the umbrella term Industrial Management, the FIR carries out application-oriented research in the fields of business organisation and corporate development.
-With a focus on the available standard IT solutions, the FIR is concerned with service management, information management and production management.
+With a focus on the available standard IT solutions, the FIR is concerned with service management, information management, production management and business transformation.
 Each area is dealt with by a special team.
 However, there is close interaction between the departments, which leads to interdisciplinary research results that are promptly put into practice.

 The FIR supports the “Joint Industrial Research” programme (IGF) by the AIF.
 The programme’s objective is to compensate small and medium-sized businesses (SME) for their structural disadvantages in the area of research and development.
 Due to their size they are often unable to finance research contracts with external research institutes or to have a research department of their own.